Van Emde Boas tree: Similar structures

 The O(M) space usage of vEB trees is an enormous overhead unless a large fraction of the universe of keys is being stored.
 This is one reason why vEB trees are not popular in practice.
 This limitation can be addressed by changing the array used to store children to another data structure.
 One possibility is to use only a fixed number of bits per level, which results in a trie.
-Alternatively, each array may be replaced by a hash table, reducing the space to O(n log log M) (where n is the number of elements stored in the data structure) at the expense of making the data structure randomized.
+Alternatively, each array may be replaced by a hash table.
+A naive replacement using hash tables achieves O(n log log M) space (or theta(n log n) in some formulations) because elements can be represented across up to O(log log M) nested levels of active hash tables.
+To achieve true linear O(n) space, a technique called indirection or bucketing is used: elements are partitioned into local buckets of size theta(log log M) or theta(log M) (using a balanced BST or sorted array), and only the representative element (such as the minimum) of each bucket is indexed in the hash-table-based vEB tree.
+This preserves the O(log log M) query time since searching inside a bucket of size O(log log M) takes O(log(log log M)) time, which is dominated by the vEB lookup.

 x-fast tries and the more complicated y-fast tries have comparable update and query times to vEB trees and use randomized hash tables to reduce the space used. x-fast tries use O(n log M) space while y-fast tries use O(n) space.

 Fusion trees are another type of tree data structure that implements an associative array on w-bit integers on a finite universe.
 They use word-level parallelism and bit manipulation techniques to achieve O(log_{w} n) time for predecessor/successor queries and updates, where w is the word size.
 Fusion trees use O(n) space and can be made dynamic with hashing or exponential trees.